Bookworm-project/BookwormDB/README.md

 ## Getting Started ##

 ### Required MySQL Database ###

+The hardest part about setting up Bookworm is properly configuring the MySQL installation.
+Since this is a web application.
+The easiest way to test out Bookworm on your home computer may be to use a [preconfigured VM](http://github.com:bookworm-project/bookwormVM).

 At the very least, there must be a MySQL user with permissions to insert + select data from all databases.
 The easiest way to handle this is to have a user with root access defined in your system-wide MySQL configuration files.

 This creates a bit of a security risk, though, so we recommend 2 MySQL users: an admin user with the ability to create new databases (i.e. GRANT ALL) and a second user that is only able to select data from databases (i.e. GRANT SELECT).
 This is for security: your data is safer if the web user can't modify it at all.